erjieyong/Javascript-Projects/Pig Game/README.md

 - The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
 After that, it's the next player's turn
 - The first player to reach 100 points on GLOBAL score wins the game
 - Player may also decide on a new winning score needed to win the game by inputting the winning score and pressing 'NEW GAME'

+## How to play

+- Download all folder
+- Run index.html